23 fun things to do in Hobart, Tasmania

 16. Take a cruise around the River Derwent

 If you’re a fan of boats, at some point you should get yourself onto the River Derwent, on some sort of nautical device.

 There are many options for cruises – the ferry to MONA, day trips to places like Port Arthur and Bruny Island via boat.

-However, if you’re after something short and sweet, consider taking a cruise to Peppermint Bay, down the south coast of Tasmania, stopping for lunch at the Peppermint Bay Hotel.
+However, if you’re after something short and sweet, consider taking a 1.5 hour cruise that includes lunch.

 If you fancy combining a city-tour of Hobart with a bit of upper-body exercise, consider jumping on a kayak tour, for a slightly different perspective.

 This tour will take you around the ships moored within the harbour and includes an “in-kayak” meal of fish and chips!

 The seafood in Hobart is pretty amazing, but we’ll talk about about that later.

 18. Grab some fish ‘n chips on the pier